Vizzuality/coding-challenge-examples/README.md

 As part of this exercise, you need to build a small REST API.
 This API should have three endpoints:

-- An endpoint that expects a payload containing a URL, which points to a very large CSV file (a few GBs) hosted somewhere.
+- An endpoint that expects a payload containing a URL, which points to a very large CSV file (multiple GBs) hosted somewhere.
 This endpoint should load the data in that CSV file and save it to a local database.
 - An endpoint that shows the status of the file import process (a simple "running"/"finished"/... will do).
 - An endpoint that allows cancelling a running import process.